 Maria Catharina May

-The Life Summary of Maria Catharina
+Brief Life History of Maria Catharina

-When Maria Catharina May was born on 7 May 1764, in Wörsbach, Niederkirchen, Kaiserslautern, Palatinate, Bavaria, Germany, her father, Johann Jacob May, was 35 and her mother, Maria Christina Klein, was 28.
-She married Johann Christoph Walter on 21 June 1784, in Ulm, Württemberg, Germany.
+When Maria Catharina May was born on 7 May 1764, in Wörsbach, Niederkirchen, Kaiserslautern, Bavaria, Germany, her father, Johann Jacob May, was 35 and her mother, Maria Christina Klein, was 28.
+She married Johann Christoph Walther on 21 June 1784, in Ulm, Württemberg, Germany.
 They were the parents of at least 1 son.
 She lived in Palatinate, Bavaria, Germany in 1764.
 She died on 8 April 1833, in Batschka, Bács-Bodrog, Hungary, at the age of 68.

 Photos and Memories (0)